Do you have a dog as your lovely companion?

 Why does my dog lick my feet?

 Your dog licks your feet to express that they care and get your attention.
-They do that to communicate with you and they love doing it as well.
+They do that to communicate with you and also love doing it.
 Again, dogs may prefer your feet since they are brimming with scent information.
 The odors also reveal a great deal about one’s whereabouts.

 Have we assured you up until now?
 If you’re looking to learn more, then let’s keep moving on-